calpolydatascience/data301/README.md

 ![DataCamp](./datacamp_logo.png)

-We are also using [DataCamp](datacamp.com) for some of this course.
-They are generously providing free access to DataCamp for our students during the course:
+We are also using [DataCamp](datacamp.com) for some of this course.DataCamp is preety good for the beginners.They are generously providing free access to DataCamp for our students during the course:

 > This class is supported by DataCamp, the most intuitive learning platform for data science.